GuckTubeYT/GTProxy/README.md

 # GTProxy
-A Growtopia Proxy to get packet from Client and Server
+A Growtopia Proxy to get packet from Client and Server (BETA!)<br>
+WARNING: This app still under development, so, the proxy will crash suddenly